marketplace

 Enter into relation, honor the hands that create, & become part of a story that stretches across time.

-Shop the marketplace
+explore the marketplace

 The VA Marketplace is a space to connect, to give back, and to carry forward the stories woven into each creation.
 Every item here is more than a product; it is a piece of knowledge, a thread in the great weave of culture and tradition, a continuation of something far older than commerce.